Great Michael: Construction

+Operational history

 James IV and Margaret Tudor had supper on the Michael on 3 August 1512.
 In November 1512 the Great Michael and the Margaret were at Blackness Castle.
 James IV came aboard the Michael on St Andrew's day to hold an audience with the French ambassador, Charles de Tocque, sieur de la Mothe.
 The Auld Alliance of Scotland and France was confirmed.

 The commitments of the Auld Alliance with France required Scotland to go to war with England, to divert England from her war with Louis XII of France (see the Italian Wars).
 In August 1513 a Scottish invasion force was assembled to attack English possessions in France.
 Commanded by James Hamilton, 1st Earl of Arran, the chief ships were Michael, Margaret and James.
 Instead of attacking the English, Arran raided Carrickfergus in Ireland and returned with loot before proceeding to France.

 A warship of this size was costly to maintain, particularly for a small country such as Scotland.
-After James IV and many of the nobility of Scotland were killed at the Battle of Flodden in September 1513, Michael was sold to Louis XII of France on 2 April 1514 for the bargain price of 40,000 livres and became known as "La Grande Nef d'Ecosse" (The Big Nave of Scotland) (Nave is from the medieval Latin navis, meaning 'ship').
+James IV and many of the nobility of Scotland were killed at the Battle of Flodden in September 1513.
+An English report of November 1513 mentions that some Scottish ships were sent to France, and the "great Ship of Scotland was run aground, but she is recovered".
+Regent Albany sold the Michael to Louis XII of France on 2 April 1514 for the bargain price of 40,000 livres.
+The Michael became known as La Grande Nef d'Ecosse (The Big Ship of Scotland).

 In March 1514 Michael was reported to be docked at Honfleur because she was too big for the harbour at Dieppe.
 Most historians have accepted the account of the Scottish historian George Buchanan that after this, the French allowed her to rot at Brest.
 Norman MacDougall in 1991 suggested that under her new French name she may have taken part in the Battle of the Solent in 1545, the French attack on England that led to the sinking of the Mary Rose.

+Legacy

+Great Michael gives her name to three streets in Newhaven: Great Michael Rise (built in 1967), Great Michael Square (the western part of Newhaven's Parliament Square, renamed in 1968) and Great Michael Close (the eastern part of the square, renamed in 1975).